How to Make Bone Broth

 - spring of rosemary and/or thyme

-In the largest pot you own (or in your slow-cooker), add the bones, bay leaves, and vinegar.
+- In the largest pot you own (or in your slow-cooker), add the bones, bay leaves, and vinegar.
 Fill with water.
+If making this for people and not for pets, add the onion and peppercorns.

 * When people start extolling one particular food’s virtues for myriad symptoms, that should definitely be a red flag.
 Although I think it’s likely highly nutritious, keep in mind that bone broth is not a complete cure-all.